Infinity9391/COT-lean4-autoformalization-MathProofs/README.md

 **Baseline (PASSED):** The model imported Mathlib.Algebra.Field.Basic and Mathlib.Tactic, then let powerful automation tactics handle the proof.
 It chose its own strategy freely and succeeded.

 **Full CoT (FAILED):** Step 1 produced a proof sketch: "The key insight is to use partial fraction decomposition by finding a common denominator and equating coefficients."
-Step 3, now anchored to this human style strategy, attempted to manually execute it with `intro x h3 h5` and explicit rewriting — leading to unsolved goals and a sorry fallback.
+Step 3, now anchored to this human style strategy, attempted to manually execute it with `intro x h3 h5` and explicit rewriting leading to unsolved goals.

-The baseline model likely used `field_simp`, `ring`, or `norm_num` — powerful Lean automation that doesn't correspond to how a human would write the proof on paper.
+The baseline model likely used `field_simp`, `ring`, or `norm_num` powerful Lean automation that doesn't correspond to how a human would write the proof on paper.
 The CoT reasoning steered the model away from the best Lean strategy and toward a human readable but Lean incompatible approach.

 ### 2. Natural Language Reasoning ≠ Formal Proof Strategy
 Lean 4's strength is its tactic system: `norm_num` can dispatch numeric computations, `ring` handles ring identities, `omega` solves linear arithmetic, and `simp` applies simplification lemmas.
 These tactics don't map to natural language proof steps like "factor the denominator" or "equate coefficients."